How to find us

 Buses numbers 79a and 85 run from Sheffield City Centre to Grenoside village.
 Alternatively, buses that run along the A61 have stops adjacent to the reserve.
 Please contact South Yorkshire Passenger Transport for current services and times.

 Greno Woods is well served by a network of footpaths and bridleways, as well as 3 downhill mountain bike trails.
-These are shown on the map below.
+These are shown on the access map available on the Greno Woods Nature Reserve page.
 Due to the topography of the site, and the location and availability of parking, access to the reserve for wheelchair users and those with restricted mobility is limited.
 The Trans-Pennine Trail, running from Greno Gate to Sandy Lane is wheelchair accessible.
 For further information regarding access and conditions across other areas of the reserve, please email us.

 Smart phone app